Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 When acquiring a technology company in Montreal, the patents held by the company can provide a competitive advantage by protecting key innovations, which can justify a higher valuation.

-Accurate valuation of intangible assets is crucial in determining the fair value of the business.
-Intangible assets can represent a substantial portion of the total value, thereby influencing the purchase price and terms of the transaction.
+Accurately assessing intangible assets is crucial in determining the fair value of a business.
+Intangible assets can represent a substantial portion of the total value, thus influencing the purchase price and transaction terms.

 Impact on valuation